 - Any creative new way to make things!

-The project report is limited to 3,000 words with supporting figures and/or photographs.
+The project report is limited to a PDF report of 1,500 to 3,000 words with supporting figures and/or photographs.
 Items that must be included in the project description are:

 - Project Title